wtyEric/Weekly-Stock-Email-Recommendation-Pipeline/README.md

 ## Pipeline Workflow

 1. **Data Collection**:
-    - Fetch 20 days of historical stock data for all stocks in the **Hang Seng Index**.
+    - Fetch 25 days of historical stock data for all stocks in the **Hang Seng Index**.
-    - Store raw data in cloud storage (e.g., AWS S3).

 2. **Data Preprocessing**:
     - Clean and normalize the data using Python and Pandas.